-Questions and comments on course logistics (e.g. assignments, grading etc.) and on content (e.g. science or policy questions directed toward any of the course instructors) should be posted in the Course Questions Discussion Board on the Canvas site.
+Questions and comments on course logistics (e.g. assignments, grading etc.) and on content (e.g. science or policy questions) should be posted in the Course Questions Discussion Board on the Canvas site.
 If you know the answer to a classmate's question, you are welcome and encouraged to answer it.
-Questions of a personal nature (e.g. medical emergency, legal, documented disability accommodation, etc.) should be sent to the instructor via e-mail who will address the issue appropriately.
+Questions of a personal nature (e.g. medical emergency, legal, documented disability accommodation, etc.) should be sent to the instructor or TA via e-mail (or the Canvas messaging system) who will address the issue appropriately.